exokitxr/webmr-docs/docs/Flags.md

 ---
 id: Flags
-title: Command line flags
+title: Command Line Flags
-sidebar_label: Command line flags
+sidebar_label: Command Line Flags
 ---

 An example of how to use these flags: